 - Document exchange: prescribing prescription drugs and issuing referrals for examinations.

-- Registration: the creation of an account for storing personal information and sign in with 2-Step Verification.
+- Registration: creating an account for storing personal information and signing in with 2-Step Verification.

 - Health Records: Medical records (EHR) that are hidden for third parties.

 - Calendar: Appointment management that uses synchronization with Google Calendar and notifications.

 - Geolocation: Tracking medical and pharmaceutical facilities nearby.